Landscaping Ideas, Garden Themes and Construction

 For many of these gardens, the designers visit plant wholesalers all over Europe to hand select plants for the show.
 Three batches of plants are ordered to ensure flowering at the right time for the show.
 The cold snaps in the European spring, including the beast from the east, has made it especially difficult this year.
 The estimated costs of creating these gardens range from $500,000 to $1,800,000 Australian dollars.

-The Artisan Gardens
+The Artisan Gardens – Landscaping ideas for smaller gardens.

 On a smaller scale to the Show gardens, are the Artisan Gardens.
 These are smaller plots showcasing the design and build skills of master craftsmen and master craftswomen.
 Traditional hard landscaping skills are on display in these gardens.
 The 2018 show featured 8 of these inspirational gardens each with an underlying theme.